dimanplus/obs-backup-plugin/README.md

 ### Features:
 - ✅ Backup of `obs-plugins` folder
 - ✅ Restore plugins from backup
-- 🚧 Scene and profile backup (in development)
+- 🚧 Scene and profile backup (in future)

 ### Notes:
 - Windows only